ingrid-liu/Small-Side-Project-4-MVC-Employee/README.md

 Here is the tutorial for this project (2.5hr): https://www.youtube.com/watch?v=Gx4iBLKLVHk&ab_channel=Amigoscode I use JDK 16 & Spring boot2.6.0 for my own project, which is slightly different from the tutorial.
 And there are several tiny modifications on the TS syntax.
-Feel free to check my code while you are doing it.
+Feel free to check my code while you are playing around.

 Welcome to message me if you met any prob while trying this project.
 I will try my best to answer your questions.
 My email: ingridliu524@gmail.com